papura-octavian/Pitch_changher/README.md

   * Check the input file is valid and not DRM-protected.
   * Try leaving **Resample** on **Keep original**.
-  * Try a smaller pitch shift (extreme values can sometimes sound unnatural).
+  * Try a smaller pitch shift (extreme values can sometimes sound unnatural)

----

-## License

-Add your license of choice here, for example:

-* MIT, Apache-2.0, etc.

 ---

 ## Roadmap / Ideas